-I have never been into western Canada.
-I have traveled into the eastern part in at least two places.
+I have traveled into the eastern part of Canada in at least two places.
 My parents would go to a little island in the Bay of Fundi to do research and my sister and I went along for three summers I think.
 I have also been to Toronto a couple of times.
 Very nice city.
+On the west coast, I have visited Vancouver and the Whistler area some, both summer and winter.
+Lovely drive, nice rock-climbing.

 The continental U.S. is a tricky one.
 Some locations feel like places I've visited, others feel like places I've lived, and yet others feel like places I've breezed through but have not really visited in any sense of the word.
 While most of the "travel" stuff included here is from the south-west, don't be confused about my origins.
 I'm an easterner, but I didn't do a lot of "site-seeing" on the east coast.
 I saw plenty of stuff there too, but I don't have too many groovy pictures of that half of the country.
 While living in the south-west I took numerous road trips around New Mexico and one such trip around Arizona, which I believe classifies them as true "travel", sorta kinda...I have also done some basic camping and back-packing since moving to Seattle, namely around the Olympic rainforest and Mt.
 Rainier.